Can you Buy a Business With No Money Down?

 Technically, yes.
 But is it that simple?
 No.

-Here’s why, when you are buying a business you are committing yourself to the venture, you are investing your time, money and energy into the business to make it work going forward.
-So if you aren't willing to put any cash into the game, what are you actually investing and in-turn risking?
+Here’s why, when you buy a business, you’re committing to more than just ownership.
+You’re investing your time, money, and energy to make it work going forward.
+So if you’re not willing to put any cash into the game, what exactly are you investing and in turn risking?

 It’s about commitment.

-Business is a whole other beast.
-You need to work at it, you need to invest your time, money and energy to make it work.
+But business?
+That is a whole other beast.
+You need to work at it, invest your time, money and energy to make it work.
 That old saying “you need to spend money to make money” is pretty true when it comes to business, ask any business owner.

 1. They are Buying a Business With Problems